Motivations for Solitude Explain Why Loners Love Being Alone

 As an unabashed introvert, loner, and solitude seeker—who also loves kaffeeklatsches, karaoke, and has occasional uncontrollable bursts of gregariousness—I can corroborate these findings and concur with the researchers' conclusions.

-Updated on April 5: Here's the follow-up post, "3 Things That Helped Me Learn to Love Solitude"
+Update: Here's a follow-up post, "3 Things That Helped Me Learn to Love Solitude."

 Virginia Thomas & Margarita Azmitia.
 "Motivation Matters: Development and Validation of the Motivation for Solitude Scale – Short Form (MSS-SF)" Journal of Adolescence (First available online: November 23, 2018) DOI: 10.1016/j.adolescence.2018.11.004